wildcats1369/filametrics/README.md

 > **Make sure to:**
 > - Share GA property access with the Service Account email (Viewer role)
-> - Save the JSON file to `storage/app/analytics/service-account.json`
+> - Save the JSON file, you need to upload it to the system later.

 ### 2. Get your GA4 Property ID